The Big Picture…

 But why should we innovate?

 Alternatively, we can look at the need for social innovation.
-Here we are less concerned with financial growth but with the growth of social and/or environmental welfare.
-Of course, innovations that reduce the costs of delivering that welfare growth are still important.
+Here we are less concerned with financial growth but with the growth of social or environmental welfare.
+Of course, innovations that reduce the costs of delivering that welfare growth are still relevant.

 Sources of innovation